Can You Vape in the Military? The Short Answer

 - Rules vary by branch, installation, and commander

 Service members can vape, but the where and when is heavily restricted.
+If you're new to vaping, our beginner's guide to vaping covers the basics.

 US Military Vaping Policy Overview